withhebing/ImageFilter/README.md

 # ImageFilter
-this is a brief demo of filters with "photo effect"
+this is a brief demo of filters about photo effect

 思路: originalUIImage -> inputCIImage -> (CIFilter) -> outputCIImage -> (CIContext) -> CGImage -> UIImage